freehunter/markfhunt.com/_posts/2025-03-25-why-not-ttps.md

 ---
 layout: post
-title:  "WHY NOT MITRE TTPS?"
+title:  "Why Not MITRE TTPS?"
 category: security
 author: "Mark F Hunt"
 ---

-# WHY NOT MITRE TTPS?
+# Why Not MITRE TTPS?

 MITRE ATT&CK has become very popular in cybersecurity over the the last few years, with most vendors rushing to support MITRE’s Tactics, Techniques, and Procedures (TTPs) and ATT&CK Navigator.
 MITRE even has the MITRE ATT&CK Defender (MAD) certification to learn in-depth knowledge of the framework.
 In fact I am an active holder of the MAD certification.